Bounds on the Chabauty--Kim Locus of Hyperbolic Curves: Abstract

 \section{Abstract}

-Conditionally on the Tate--Shafarevich and Bloch--Kato Conjectures, we give an explicit upper bound on the number of rational points on a smooth projective curve $X/\bQ$ of genus~$g\geq2$ in terms of~$g$, the Mordell--Weil rank~$r$ of its Jacobian, and the reduction types of~$X$ at bad primes.
+Conditionally on the Tate--Shafarevich and Bloch--Kato Conjectures, we give an explicit upper bound on the size of the $p$-adic Chabauty--Kim locus, and hence on the number of rational points, of a smooth projective curve $X/\bQ$ of genus~$g\geq2$ in terms of~$p$,~$g$, the Mordell--Weil rank~$r$ of its Jacobian, and the reduction types of~$X$ at bad primes.
 This is achieved using the effective Chabauty--Kim method, generalising bounds found by Coleman and Balakrishnan--Dogra using the abelian and quadratic Chabauty methods.